adonegan/milestone-2-time-dash/README.md

 and feel of the site.
 While the background color is mostly white, I played around with different colors on the charts and toggle areas.

 ##### JavaScript
-JS was used to queue my charts, as reset buttons and also contributed to specific functions used to create functionality on the page.
+JS was used to queue my charts, and reset buttons and also contributed to specific functions used to create functionality on the page.
 I also used a function called print_filter to access the DOM and see objects and the content of arrays on the page.

 ##### Bootswatch